instecinc/pyinstec/README.md

 The following is a table of the 33 SCPI commands available for use with the MK2000B and their Python counterpart implemented in this library:

+There are two main categories of commands included with the library: Temperature and Profile commands.
+Temperature commands are generally used to query important runtime information from the controller and execute temperature control commands, while Profile commands are used to create profiles, which can be run directly on the controller without external input.

+#### Temperature Commands

+There are a total of 33 SCPI temperature commands implemented as Python functions in this library.

 | SCPI Command                  | Python Function               | Usage                                     |
 | :---------------------------: |:----------------------------: | :---------------------------------------: |
 | *IDN?                         | get_system_information()      | Get system info                           |